Syntrojex/cpp-assignments/Assignment-1 (Basics and Selections)/README.md

 ## 🧩 Problem Highlights

+**Q1 — Sort 5 Integers**
+Takes 5 integers from user and prints them in both ascending and descending order using selection structures.

+**Q2 — Shape Calculator**
+Calculates area and perimeter of square, rectangle and circle.
+Also calculates perimeter of triangle, determines its type (Equilateral, Isosceles, Scalene) and checks if rectangle is a square.

 **Q3 — Grade Calculator**
 Implements the complete FAST NUCES absolute grading scheme mapping marks to letter grades and GPA points.